Personal branding is one of the most popular buzzword in the self-help community in Singapore.

-You can build a personal brand in virtually any field: healthcare and medicine, music, finance, sports, politics, baking, entrepreneurship… The list goes on and on.
+Here in Singapore, you can build a personal brand in virtually any field: healthcare and medicine, music, finance, sports, politics, baking, entrepreneurship… The list goes on and on.

 Often, an individual with a well-known brand tends to be highly sought after for her products and services, opinions, and views.
 She is also more visible than her peers in the same space.

-Benefits of a Strong Personal Brand
+Benefits of a Strong Personal Brand in Singapore

 While there are similarities to corporate or product branding, personal branding confers multiple benefits to the individual: